• Adults Only Website 18+

 Armed robber shot and killed.
-Family blames the clerk, saying he shouldn't have weapon at work.
+Family blames the clerk

 Roosevelt Rappley entered the Dayton-area store, produced a firearm and starting demanding money.
 One of the store clerks was a concealed carry permit holder and was legally armed.
 Once the suspect pointed his weapon at this clerk, he drew his own weapon and fired, striking the subject in the chest